Plan on Parasailing? Be Aware of the Potential Dangers.

 For the most part, the parasailing industry remains unregulated.
 The National Transportation Safety Board (NTSB) conducted an in-depth examination into parasailing accidents and found that many could have been mitigated or avoided.

-As noted in the report, there are no federal guidelines or regulations that govern the industry.
-Further, parasailing operators are not required to have special training or certifications beside the requirements for operating a vessel that carries passengers for hire.
+As noted in this report, there are no federal guidelines or regulations that govern the industry.
+Furthermore, parasailing operators are not required to have special training or certifications beside the requirements for operating a vessel that carries passengers for hire.

 2. Routine Equipment Inspections Are Not Required